wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/intro-model-driven-apps-common-data-service/includes/1-intro-common-data-service.md

     accessibility.

-Now that you have a better understanding of how Common Data Service works and are aware of some of the benefits, you can now explore how these can be applied in a model-driven app.
+Now that you have a better understanding of how Common Data Service works and are aware of some of the benefits, you can now explore how these benefits can be applied in a model-driven app.